kikuchiyo/device_connection_en/edge/managing_edge.md

 In the **Console** tab, you can debug through the common communication debugging commands.
 The most frequently used debugging commands are including:
 - Test basic ping test (You'll need to enter the IP address of the ping in the input box)
 - Check local IP
-- Test Telnet (You’ll need to enter the IP and port number.)
+- Telnet Test(You’ll need to enter the IP and port number.)
 - Check TCP connection

 ![](media/image033.png)